Emcomat 7, 7L, 8.4, 8.6, V8 lathes belt -WIDE 1-inch

 There are two belts:

-10 mm wide for the standard machine and 20 mm wide for the variable-speed model.
+10 mm wide for the standard machine and about 20 mm wide for the variable-speed model.
 Click the down arrow in the box below to select the one you need.